 We understand unplanned circumstances arise and we’ll do everything we can to accommodate you.

-We believe that your upcoming trip a significant investment and therefore highly recommend travel insurance.
+We believe that your upcoming trip is a significant investment and therefore highly recommend travel insurance.
 This can often cover cancellations due to medical problems, airline schedules, airline strikes, natural disasters, volcanic eruptions, and more.
 Many travel insurance policies are now covering Covid-19 related cancellations as well.

-If your trip is cancelled due to a natural disaster The Kenai Riverside Resort assumes no liability and will do our best to reschedule your trip for you.
+If your trip is canceled due to a natural disaster The Kenai Riverside Resort assumes no liability and will do our best to reschedule your trip for you.
 Your deposit and any payments made can be credited towards a future trip within 24 months of your originally scheduled trip.

 If you choose to cancel your trip outside of 90 days you will receive a full refund minus a 10% booking fee of the total booking

 If you choose to cancel your trip between 90 and 30 days you will receive a full refund minus a 25% booking fee of the total booking